yashasip7/Fresher-Coding-Assessment/README.md

 - Attention to detail
 - How many steps you successfully completed

 We value quality over quantity.
 For example, solving 3 steps poorly will be graded lower than solving 2 steps well.
+Half-completed steps won't be considered for submission.